aeeckhou/shallowHRD/README.md

 ## Introduction

 *shallowHRD* is a R script that can be launched from the command line.
 It relies on a ratio file characterizing the normalized read counts of a shallow Whole Genome Sequencing (0.5-2x) in sliding windows along the genome and its segmentation.
-It was developped on the [ControlFREEC](http://boevalab.inf.ethz.ch/FREEC/tutorial.html)'s output (Boeva,V. et al., 2011) but is adapted to other similar software aswell (see run shallowHRD and Nota Bene).
+It was developped on the [ControlFREEC](http://boevalab.inf.ethz.ch/FREEC/tutorial.html)'s output (Boeva,V. et al., 2011) but is adapted to other similar software aswell (see sections "run shallowHRD" and "Nota Bene").

-Softwares such as ControlFREEC count reads in sliding windows, correct this read count for GCcontent and low mappability windows and segment the genomic profile.
-Then *shallowHRD*, based on a inferred cut-off representing a one copy difference, smooth the segmentation in a step wise manner, using first large segments, reintegrating small segments afterwards and then filtering small interstitial CNAs.
+Softwares such as ControlFREEC count reads in sliding windows, correct the read count for GCcontent and low mappability region and then segment the genomic profile. *shallowHRD*, based on a inferred cut-off representing a one copy difference, will smooth the segmentation in a step wise manner, using first large segments, reintegrating small segments afterwards and then filtering small interstitial CNAs.
 The HR status is estimated based on the number of Large-scale State Transitions (LSTs) along the genome.

 ## Requirements